TheCalculatorsHub

 Factors That Influence Log Reduction in Practice

-The log reduction achieved by a disinfectant or sterilization process depends on concentration, contact time, temperature, pH, and the presence of organic soil.
+Log reduction achieved by a disinfectant or sterilization process depends on concentration, contact time, temperature, pH, and organic soil presence.
 The Chick-Watson law of disinfection describes how microbial kill relates to the product of disinfectant concentration and contact time (CT value), as documented in the EPA National Primary Drinking Water Regulations.
-Doubling the concentration or doubling the contact time does not necessarily double the log reduction; the relationship is often non-linear and organism-specific, with some pathogens showing biphasic kill curves that plateau despite increased treatment intensity.
+Doubling concentration or contact time does not necessarily double log reduction, the relationship is often non-linear and organism-specific, with some pathogens showing biphasic kill curves that plateau despite increased treatment intensity.
+Organic matter is one of the most significant real-world confounders, blood, food residue, and other organic material neutralise many chemical disinfectants, reducing available active concentration, why pre-cleaning before disinfection is mandatory in hospital infection control and food processing validation protocols.

 Accuracy and Limitations